octobercms/docs/user-guide/quickstart/introduction/terminal.md

 ## Running a Command

 A command is a piece of text you type and then press **Enter** to execute.
-Try this one — it prints your username:
+Try this one.
+It prints your username:

 ```bash
 whoami